Firoz Dastur

 Firoz Dastur (also spelled Feroze Dastur) (30 September 1919 – 9 May 2008) was an Indian actor and an Indian classical vocalist from the Kirana gharana (singing style).

 Career

+Born into a Parsi family in Bombay.
 Dastur worked in the Indian film industry in 1930s, acting in a few films by Wadia Movietone and others.
 In 1933, when Wadia Movietone under JBH Wadia, released its first talkie film, he performed classical songs as child actor in film Lal-e-Yaman.
 But his first love was Indian classical music.

 He was a disciple of Sawai Gandharva, whose other disciples were Bhimsen Joshi and Gangubai Hangal, and a regular performer at Sawai Gandharva Music Festival for several years, well into his late 80s.

 Dastur's music was very close to Abdul Karim Khan's style.
 He taught music to many students.

 Death

 Firoz Dastur died in May 2008 in Mumbai, India after a brief illness.
 He was 89.